 TPLO: The Tibial Plateau Leveling Osteotomy surgery has been around for about 20 years.
 The idea behind it is to change the angle of the tibia so that the femur above it no longer slips backwards.
 The ACL is supposed to prevent this from happening but when it tears, the femur tends to slip backwards from the tibia and this causes pain and inflammation.
 This surgery has a very high success rate and is considered by most doctors to be the gold-standard surgery for the cruciate tear.
 The downside is cost.
 At our clinic, the total cost tends to be $3,500 to 4,500 - depending on if you opt for an traveling board-certified surgeon or one of our doctors to do the procedure.

 CBLO: The Cora Based Leveling Osteotomy surgery is one of the newest ways of repairing a torn ACL.
 It has the advantages of both the TPLO, by leveling the tibial plateau, and the TTA, by moving the patellar tendon forward.
 The downside is that there is not as much information out there on this procedure since it is so new.
-This surgery is especially well suited for growing dogs and ones with an excessive tibial slope.
+This surgery is well-suited for dogs that are still growing and ones with an excessive tibial slope.
 At our clinic, the overall cost of this procedure is $3,500.

 TTA: The Tibial Tuberosity Advancement has been around for over 10 years.
 The idea behind this surgery is to move the patellar tendon forward so that the forces acting on the knee cancel out - the backwards slope of the tibia pushing the femur backwards is counteracted by the patellar tendon pulling the femur forwards.
-There is currently a controversy among surgeons as to which surgery (TPLO or TTA) is better.
-We do not currently offer this surgery at our office, believing that the TPLO has given us better overall results at the same price.
+While short-term results put this option on par with the TPLO, long-term results have favored the TPLO surgery.
+We do not currently offer this surgery at our office.